libp2p/specs/relay/circuit-v2.md

 Peer {
   id = ...
   addrs = [...]
+}
 ```

-***Note that active relay functionality is considered deprecated for security reasons, at least in public relays.***
+***Note: Active relay functionality is considered deprecated for security reasons, at least in public relays.***

-However, the protocol reserves the field to support the functionality for the rare cases where it is actually desirable to use active relay functionality in a controlled environment.
+The protocol reserves the field nonetheless to support the functionality for the rare cases where it is actually desirable to use active relay functionality in a controlled environment.

 If the relay has a reservation (and thus an active connection) from the peer, then it opens the second hop of the connection using the `stop` protocol; the details are not relevant for the `hop` protocol and the only thing that matters is whether it succeeds in opening the relay connection or not.
 If the relayed connection is successfully established, then the relay responds with `HopMessage` with `type = STATUS` and `status = OK`: